x4v13r64/infosec.rodeo/_posts/2022-11-04-aws-iam-blog-post.md

 2. Lack of a defined resource hierarchy, which limits assigning roles in a manner that adheres to the principle of least privilege
 3. An overuse of basic roles, granting too many permissions

-The difference is that these are configuration flaws, which are easier to fix as they are primarily caused by not making the most of GCP's resource hierarchy, rather than the architecture forcing complexity and misconfigurations.
+The difference is that these are sub-par configurations, which are easier to fix as they are primarily caused by not making the most of GCP's resource hierarchy, rather than the architecture forcing complexity and misconfigurations.

 To remediate the above:
 1. Grant permissions closer to where they are needed